katiesnow94/katiesnow94/README.md

 - 👋 Hi, my name is Katie (she/her)
-- 👀 I’m interested in learning how to code (I'm in the early stages, but loving it so far).
+- 👀 I'm ttempting to teach myself how to code (I'm in the early stages, but loving it so far).
-- 🌱 I’m currently learning CSS and Java Script.
+- 🌱 I’m currently taking a deep dive into the world of CSS and Java Script.

 <!---
 katiesnow94/katiesnow94 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.